 One thing I didn't think to spend any quality time on at the beginning of last school year was building back pack skills.
-As the school year went by, it seemed that I was constantly having to help my students stay organized and inevitably, papers were always being left in cubbies or dropped on the [...]
+As the school year went by, it seemed that I was constantly having to help my students stay organized and inevitably, papers were always being left in cubbies or dropped on the floor on the way out the door.
+So this year, I spent time during our first week of preschool helping [...]

 We began our first week of preschool exploring the things we "can" do all around the classroom!